anz-bank/sysl/pkg/parse/lint_docs.md

 `*TreeShapeListener.lintEndpoint`.
 The implementation just checks that all the calls in the `calls` field exist in the `apps` field.
 It checks that applications, endpoints, and methods (for REST endpoints) are defined.

+## Additional Notes

+The `recordApp`, `recordEndpoint`, and `recordMethod` functions of the struct `*graph` return errors when a key already exists (or doesn't exist) in the graph.
+The errors are meant to just catch implementation mistakes and it should not happen, unless there's a bug.